Keyran-H/ROS-2DOF-adaptive-control/README.md

 # Running the simulations

-Use "planar_RR_robot_sim.launch" to run the simulation in the *adaptive_controller* ROS Package:
+Use "planar_RR_robot_sim.launch" to run the simulation from the *adaptive_controller* ROS Package:

 `roslaunch adaptive_controller planar_RR_robot_sim.launch`

-Use "BERT2_sim.launch" to run the simulation in the *novel_adaptive_controller_paper* ROS Package:
+Use "BERT2_sim.launch" to run the simulation from the *novel_adaptive_controller_paper* ROS Package:

 `roslaunch novel_adaptive_controller_paper BERT2_sim.launch`

-The parameters for the simulation can be adjusted using the yaml file in the config folder.
+The controller parameters for the simulation can be adjusted using the yaml file from the config folder for the respective ROS package.
 The GIF shows the simulation from the *adaptive_controller* ROS package.

 <p align="center">
     <img src="https://github.com/Keyran-H/ros_experimenting_ws/blob/main/src/gif/GradientDescentPlanarRobot.gif" width="30%" height="30%"/>